markwoodhall/markwoodhall.com/resources/templates/md/posts/27-05-2016-deploying-cryogen-to-dokku-and-digital-ocean.md

 lein new cryogen my-blog
 ```

 Then `cd my-blog` and run `lein ring server`.
-You should then see the default [Cryogen](http://cryogenweb.org/) site.
+You should then see the default [Cryogen](http://cryogenweb.org/) site in your default browser.

 ![Default Cryogen](http://i.imgur.com/76qltCr.png)

 Next, stop the ring server.
-While still in the `my-blog` directory run `git init` and `git remote add deploy root@ultrarunn.in:ultrarunn.in`.
+While still in the `my-blog` directory run `git init` and `git remote add deploy dokku@ultrarunn.in:ultrarunn.in`.

 At this point I take a copy of everything in the `my-blog` directory and  clear it down, apart from the git required files.
 I then move the contents of `resources/public`
 from the copy I made of `my-blog` into the root of the `my-blog` folder and commit everything to the master branch.